 Be sure to define and segment target audiences as tightly as possible.
-Prioritize them by their importance to the respective business area, eg by their financial power, influence with decision-makers, voting power, media contacts, productivity etc.
+Prioritize them by their importance to the respective business unit, eg by their financial power, influence with decision-makers, voting power, media contacts, productivity, demographics, location, etc.

 Work out the range of possible responses from the target audiences to the business unit goals.
 Determine what can you do to satisfy the most audience segments, or at least the most important audience segments.
 Decide the ideal audience (segment) response that your organization is trying to achieve in each case.